Have you ever wanted to look like an Instagram model, yet ended up taking photos that look like your grandma was the one behind the camera?

 Another way to manually change the depth of field is to use the “Focus and Lock” feature in your camera app.

-Even without the aid of portrait mode, you can easily create artificial depth of field.
+Even without the aid of portrait mode, you can easily create an artificial depth of field.

 Load up your photograph by tapping the ‘Open’ option at the top of the app.
 Then, tap on ‘Tools.’